jensmjahle/Sparesti-backend/README.md

 ## Installation and execution

-> **Note:** The database and openAI API key will be deleted after May 2024, so the project will not
+> **Note:** The database and openAI API key will be deleted after June 2024, so the project will not
 > work as intended after this.

 ### Prerequisites